AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: INTRODUCTION

-This paper explores how to achieve a better trade-off and setting suitable $k$ for different queries in real-life applications with visual localization systems, as shown in Figure~\ref{fig:hloc}.
-To address this issue, given that the global descriptors used by IR methods provide a high-level representation of the image, we calculate the cosine similarity between the global descriptors of the query image and those of the top $3$ retrievals as a measure of a scoring mechanism described in Section~\ref{sec:method}.
-The score assigned to a query image reflects its similarity to the images in the reference database.
-We observe that query images with different scores exhibit varying levels of difficulty for localisation.
-Higher scores indicate greater similarity and correspond to easier localisation, i.e., only a few images are necessary to establish sufficient 2D-3D correspondences.
-We propose an adaptive image retrieval (AIR) approach for a hierarchical localisation pipeline, \sysname.
-It adaptively determines the required number $k$ of retrieved images based on these scores.
-This approach has two benefits.
-First, it allows us to retrieve fewer images while maintaining localisation accuracy.
-Second, the score of each query reflects the uncertainty of pose estimation.
+To address this challenge, we explore strategies for achieving a better trade-off by selecting an appropriate $k$ for each query in real-world latency-sensitive visual localisation systems, as shown in Figure~\ref{fig:hloc}.
+Since global descriptors used in IR methods provide a high-level image representation, we calculate the cosine similarity between the global descriptors of the query image and the top-$3$ retrievals.
+This serves as the basis for the scoring mechanism described in Section~\ref{sec:method}, which quantifies the query image's similarity to the reference database images.
+Our observations indicate that query images with varying scores exhibit different levels of localisation difficulty.
+Higher scores, representing greater similarity and more local feature matches, correspond to easier localisation, where fewer images are required to establish sufficient 2D-3D correspondences. we introduce an \textit{\underline{a}dapt\underline{i}ve \underline{r}etrieved} image selectionp two benefits.
+Firsthe, it allows us to resrieve fewer images while, which adaptivelocadjust accurnd, thore of each query reflects the uncertainty for different queries of posmethod reduces the number ofr of retrdimages and feature matching costsfohile maintain of differsnt difficultie.

-We summarize our main contributions as follows: \begin{enumerate} \item We first analyze the contribution to match ratio of retrieved images with different cosine similarities.
-We conduct analysis of query and database images on indoor and outdoor datasets using three mainstream IR models, which reveals that more similar images yield a higher proportion of matches. \item We then propose to use the cosine similarity of global descriptors to grade the localisation difficulty of queries.
-We propose an adaptive image retrieval (AIR) approach for a hierarchical localisation pipeline.
-For an easy query, we retrieve fewer images, and for a hard query, we retrieve more images. \item Our \sysname reduces the average matching cost of all queries by 30\%, 26\%, and 10\% on three different datasets, respectively, while maintaining the SOTA accuracy.
-On the Cambridge dataset, the average runtime of all queries is reduced by 360 ms to 720 ms when $k=10\sim20$.
-For easy queries, \sysname reduces runtime by 600 ms to 1200 ms when $k=10\sim20$. \end{enumerate}
+We summarize our main contributions as follows: \begin{enumerate} \item We begin with a statistical analysis of the relationship between global and local descriptors.
+Across three indoor and outdoor datasets, using three mainstream IR models, we observe that higher image similarity correlates with a greater proportion of feature matches.